CovOpen/CovQuestions/json-logic/README.md

 ```
 question_id.answered // Indicates if question was answered  (true) or skipped (false), boolean.
-question_id.value // Value of the answer, string, number, boolean, date, depending on type
+question_id.value // Value of the answer, string, number, boolean, depending on type
 ```

 For making multi-select questions easier to evaluate, we additionally expose the following properties.